vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     Different systems will have different requirements when it comes to application migration.
 While some systems might be fine with a weekend outage, others will require minimal downtime on the order of minutes or seconds.
 For those systems that require minimal downtime we can leverage tools such as the Azure Database Migration Service for near-zero downtime.

 4. When migrating workloads into Azure, how do we handle security and authentication?
-Will my workloads continue to use the same authentication that was used on-premises or will I need to maintain a separate identity platform?
+Will workloads continue to use the same authentication that was used on-premises?

     **Potential answer:**

     Azure Active Directory is Microsoft's cloud based directory and identity management service.
 It provides directory services, application access management and identity protection.
 Azure AD also supports hybrid identity with your on-premises Active Directory allowing you to synchronize on-premises directory objects while still managing your users on-premises.
 Synchronized identities, and optionally password hashes, enable your users to use the same password to access both on-premises and cloud-based organizational resources.
 For more advanced scenario requirements, such as single-sign-on (SSO) or on-premises multi-factor authentication (MFA), you need to deploy Active Directory Federation Services (AD FS) to federate identities.

 5. Some of our data has very strict regulatory constraints and cannot leave the country of origin, how do we handle this type of data in Azure?
-Will my data be replicated or located in another country?
+Will data be replicated or located in other countries or regions?

     **Potential answer:**

     Azure has datacenters all over the world.
 Your data will reside in the region in which you create your resources.
 Any platform-provided replication, such as storage account replication, will be to the paired region which is usually in the same geography.
 There are exceptions to this rule though, you can see a table of all the Azure paired regions here: https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions

+6. How will migrating from SQL Server to Azure SQL Database impact the role of our database administration team?

+    **Potential answer:**

 ## Customer quote (to be read back to the attendees at the end)